sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xcb-util</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Convenience libraries sitting on top of libxcb
+Short desc    : Convenience libraries sitting on top of libxcb
 URL          : http://xcb.freedesktop.org
-Лицензия     : MIT
+License      : MIT
-Описание     : The xcb-util module provides a number of libraries which sit on top of
+Descript     : The xcb-util module provides a number of libraries which sit on top of
              : libxcb, the core X protocol library, and some of the extension
              : libraries.
 These experimental libraries provide convenience functions
              : and interfaces which make the raw X protocol more usable.
 Some of the